Jean Beausejour: Personal life

 Beausejour is married to Karina Ugarte.
 As of January 2016, the couple had two children, Joaquín and Luciano.
 Joaquín has played football in the junior ranks of Universidad Católica, the club where his father completed his youth development.

+In the radio program Los Tenores (The Tenors) from ADN Radio, Jean stated that Keven Beausejour, a Canadian boxer who competed at the 2023 Pan American Games, is his cousin, son of his Haitian aunt Evianne.
+However, Keven stated not knowing Jean, revealing it was a joke.

 Club career

 Early career

 As a 10-year-old, Beausejour attended a public trial with the local senior club, Universidad de Chile, and was one of four boys chosen to go through further selection procedures to join the club's youth system.
 At 14, he was released.
 After a trial with city rivals Universidad Católica, he was accepted into their youth system where he continued his football development.

 He began his professional career at Universidad Católica.
 In 2002, he debuted after being loaned to Universidad de Concepción where he had an impressive season alongside Jorge Valdivia.

 In June 2004, he joined Swiss club Servette, reuniting with Valdivia to play in the UEFA Cup.
 He scored once from 11 appearances in the Swiss Super League before the club went bankrupt in February 2005 and it lost its licence to compete at that level.
 His goal, Servette's third in a 4–1 win away to Schaffhausen, proved costly to the player who supplied the cross, Paulo Diogo, who leapt onto the perimeter fence in celebration, caught his wedding ring in the metalwork, and when he jumped down, much of his finger was torn away along with the ring.
 The finger had to be amputated.

 In July 2005, Beausejour signed a short-term deal with Brazilian club Grêmio, where he helped the team to win the Série B title.

-He joined KAA Gent of Belgium in January 2006 on an 18-month contract, but made no appearances and returned to Chile after a year where he signed for Cobreloa.
+He joined KAA Gent of Belgium on 31 January 2006 on an 18-month contract, but made no appearances and returned to Chile after a year where he signed for Cobreloa.

 In January 2008, Beausejour joined O'Higgins where he was used as left winger by Jorge Sampaoli and re-gained status after impressing once again.
 His performances led him to the Chile national team coached by Marcelo Bielsa who usually used him in the same position.

-On 1 December 2008, it was reported that Beausejour completed a three-and-half year deal with Mexican club América.
+On 1 December 2008, it was reported that Beausejour completed a three-and-a-half-year deal with Mexican club América.
 He made his debut on 4 January 2009 during a 1–1 draw with rivals Guadalajara, scoring the opening goal.

-Following a one-and-half year spell with the México DF–based side and his FIFA World Cup participation, he signed a three-year contract with Premier League side Birmingham City for an undisclosed fee in August 2010.
+Following a one-and-a-half-year spell with the México DF–based side and his FIFA World Cup participation, he signed a three-year contract with Premier League side Birmingham City for an undisclosed fee in August 2010.